candiedoperation/tacos/docs/README.md

+# tacOS Documentation

+In this documentation folder, every file except the Readme refers to a particular code file in the source.
+The directory structure and file names of source files are exactly matched in the documentation to aid easy access of documentation for a specific source file.

 # Required Build Tools

 ⚠️ Package names have been listed to match Debian distributions and the `apt` package manager.
 Your distro might have different package names.